NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 >
 >     ```echo -e '[mysqld]\nskip-grant-tables' >> /etc/mysql/my.cnf && pip install sqlalchemy PyExecJS && source /root/.bash_profile```
 >
->  This script will also start the MYSQL database needed for program mutations.
+>  This script will also start a MYSQL database deamon needed for program mutations and differentiated testing.

 ## ★ Artifact Contents
 The Docker image contains the following scripts for evaluation.